 The 2018 Commonwealth Games village will host in excess of 6,600 athletes and officials during the 11 days of Games competition.
 The village will house residential, retail, recreation, dining and medical facilities for the athletes during the Games period.

-As the largest urban renewal project for the Gold Coast, the redevelopment of Parklands incorporates the 17 hectare (ha) village including over 7 ha of open spaces which are due for completion in late 2017.
+As the largest urban renewal project for the Gold Coast, the redevelopment of Parklands incorporates over 7 hectares of open spaces which was completed in 2017.
 The site will incorporate 1,252 dwellings (1,170 one and two bedroom apartments and 82 townhouses) housing 6,600 athletes and officials during the games.